merlot-education/merlot-pcm-app/GDPR.md

 ### 2. Your DID
 A unique “Decentralised Identifier” (hereinafter.
 “DID”) will be assigned to you, which from a user perspective you may think of as your SSI equivalent of an IP address.
-Your DID will remain in place, as long as you choose to use your individual GXFS PCM.
+Your DID will remain in place, as long as you choose to use your individual XFSC PCM.

 ### 3. SSI Mediator - Communication Layer
 In case you choose to reply to requests as issued by individual Issuers (like eco), the provided data will be